zhiwenh/delib/README.md

 ├── delib.js/         - (delib config file)
 ```

+You can have the init command create a custom project structure for you.
+If you pass in the option `--config` it will only create the config file.
+Open the file to set your own project file paths and then call `delib init` again.

 You don't need to create a project to use Delib.
 More information is given in the usage section.

 ### Configuration
 A file called `delib.js` gets made when you create a project.
 It contains your project's configuration options.
-Use this to adjust your project file paths, connection options, and default CLI transaction options.
+Use this to adjust your project file paths, connection options, and default command transaction options.

 ```
 {